tylermilner/cookiecutter-ios-swiftui/README.md

 This project is a [Cookiecutter](https://cookiecutter.readthedocs.io/en/latest/) template for quickly spinning up iOS apps.

 Cookiecutter is a templating tool written in Python that uses a special `{{ variable_name }}` syntax to automatically replace variables in template files when run.
-The main template code for the iOS project is located in the `{{ cookiecutter.project_root }}` directory.
+In this template, the main files involved are:

+* `cookiecutter.json` - A configuration file that contains the variables that the user is prompted to input when generating the template, along with their default values.
+* `{{ cookiecutter.project_root }}` - A directory containing the source files for the iOS project template.
+* `hooks` - A directory containing the pre- and post-run hooks that are executed before and after the template is generated.

+For more information, see the [Cookiecutter documentation](https://cookiecutter.readthedocs.io/en/stable/overview.html).

 ### XcodeGen